 Sometimes brushing sessions can be broken up into multiple short sessions to give you and your cat some time to relax.
 Teeth wipes or finger toothbrushes are other convenient options if your cat is having trouble accepting the toothbrush.

 Water and Food Additives

 According to the Oral Health Council VOHC, many water additives are minty, and it's possible that your cat will refuse to drink from the treated water.
 If this happens, discontinue use and provide fresh untreated water.
-It’s more important that your cat stays hydrated, however, adding vitamins and minerals
+It’s more important that your cat stays hydrated.